anant-j/API-Toolkit/README.md

 ## What does this API do?
 This API serves two purposes:
-1) Tracks personal website traffic while:
+1) Tracks personal website traffic while:</br>
-    a) Storing it in Google's Firebase Cloud Firestore Database
+a) Storing it in Google's Firebase Cloud Firestore Database.</br>
-    b) Sending a Pushbullet notification to my mobile device on each visit
+b) Sending a Pushbullet notification to my mobile device on each visit.</br>
-2) Processes an incoming SMS Request from my mobile and then:
+2) Processes an incoming SMS Request from my mobile and then:</br>
-a) Computes traffic times for the input co-ordinates
+a) Computes traffic times for the input co-ordinates  </br>
-b) Sends back the computed time via SMS to my mobile
+b) Sends back the computed time via SMS to my mobile  </br>

 ___